mcassar4/mcassar4.github.io/_posts/2014-05-01-PlanetPiplup.markdown

 ### Key Takeaways
 - **Technical Growth:** Gained expertise in server management, plugin development, and e-commerce integration.
-- **Crafting Experience:** Engaging with my users to see what they wanted rove my business.
+- **Crafting Experience:** Engaging with my users to see what they wanted and liked from my business.
 - **Entrepreneurial Mindset:** Learned the importance of identifying market opportunities, creating scalable solutions, and delivering value to users.
 - **Leadership Skills:** Built and led a team, fostering collaboration and ensuring smooth operations.